Faculty with Research Interests

 This course is designed to introduce the fundamental principle of radiation science for students majoring in radiochemistry.

-This laboratory-related course will offer opportunities for students to have hands-on experience in samples preparation, source preparation, and counting measurements.
+This laboratory-related course will offer opportunities for students to have hands-on experience in sample preparation, source preparation, and counting measurements.

 Lectures by invited scientists in areas of physics generally not covered in the department.
 May be taken twice by M. S. students to fulfill course credit requirements.